-If you have a narrowing at the outlet of the kidney or in the ureter (known as the "ureteropelvic junction" or "UPJ"), four different minimally invasive treatment options are available at the Urology Academic Practice.
+If you have a narrowing at the outlet of the kidney or in the ureter (known as the "ureteropelvic junction" or "UPJ"), four different minimally invasive treatment options are available at the Department of Urology.
 A narrowing can lead to incomplete emptying of urine with pain in the back and possible long-term loss of kidney function.
 Depending on how bad the problem is and other factors such as the presence of kidney stones, the treatment with the best expected outcomes will be recommended.

 Ureteroscopy With Laser Incision